 Autism is a general term for complex disorders of brain development that are characterized in varying degrees by difficulty in social interaction, verbal and non-verbal communication, and repetitive behaviors.
 Children with autism may have intellectual disabilities and difficulty with motor coordination and attention, as well as a number of physical health issues, such as sleep and gastrointestinal instabilities.
 While autism seems to begin around the time of early brain development, the most obvious signs tend not to emerge until between the ages of 2 and 3 years old.
 Each child with autism is totally unique.
 Some children may show exceptional abilities with visual, music, or academic skills, and about 40% of children with autism have average to above average intellectual abilities.
 Other children with autism have significant disabilities and are unable to live independently.
 It is estimated that about 25% of individuals with this disorder are nonverbal and have to learn other ways of communicating.

 If you have concerns that your child is not meeting typical milestones of development, then reach out to the staff at Ascent Children’s Health Services.
-Our developmental programs can evaluate your child and determine if these delays are due to autism.
+Our developmental services can evaluate your child and determine if these delays are due to autism.

 Why Seek Treatment for Autism?